 For instance, your child decides to learn to code so they can create their own video game.
 It will be helpful if you can extend that thought into something like:

-“I want to learn to code so I can create a video game so that all my friends can play together and not feel left out”
+“I want to learn to code so I can create a video game so that all my friends can play together”

 By finding a bigger purpose to their goals your kids will be inspired to work towards it.
 Also, don’t forget you are teaching them kindness at the same time.

-It is best to plan for obstacles ahead so they don’t lose their motivation.
+It is best to plan for obstacles ahead so children don’t lose their motivation.

 If a goal is not attained because they need more time than anticipated then include that in their potential obstacles.
 A child can give up on something they set to do just because they need more time but do not have the patience for it.